makuharistudio/data-visualisation-datasets/International Marketplace sales/README.md

 Remapping files used in SSIS ETL
 * [Unicode text files that remap original data source values to new values](https://github.com/datamesse/data-visualisation-datasets/tree/main/International%20Marketplace%20sales/Text%20files%20for%20value%20remapping%20in%20SSIS)

-To get some hands-on experience with SQL Server Integration Services (SSIS), I created this fictional sales dataset, which is a merge and transformation/alteration of the 3 original data sources bullet pointed above.
-This included changing the dates to cover specific years, remapping some United States sales to new countries, and renaming customers to more realistically reflect their country of origin using a **[name randomiser](https://github.com/datamesse/data-visualisation-datasets/tree/main/Support%20ticket%20updates)**.

-This is a collapsed view of the project from Visual Studio.
+This is a collapsed view of the SSIS project from Visual Studio.
 ![Visual Studio of SSIS project](https://raw.githubusercontent.com/datamesse/data-visualisation-datasets/main/International%20Marketplace%20sales/screenshots/02.png?raw=true)

 Once deployed to SQL Server, the main tables and views created are as below.